OpenDominion/OpenDominion/README.md

 Dominion and most of its game-related content (concept, mechanics, buildings, races etc) is/was a product of Kamikaze Games, Inc.

-OpenDominion aims to be a free and open source clone based on the original Dominion from Kamikaze Games, Inc. No copyright infringement intended.
+OpenDominion aims to be a free and open source remake, closely based on the original Dominion from Kamikaze Games, Inc. No copyright infringement intended.

 All rights belong to their respective owners.